 Why choose Debian for programming?

 - Large number of packages

 Debian website for ISO download and more information.

 Most beautiful Linux distro isn’t a criteria which can judge an operating system’s capabilities in the true sense, but it plays a major role whenever someone is choosing a new distro.
 Thanks to the flexibility offered by Linux ecosystem, developers can create new and appealing distros.
 In my opinion and experience, Ubuntu-based elementary OS is the most beautiful Linux distro which is also known for its unparalleled performance.

 This fast and open source replacement for Windows and macOS borrows some design elements from macOS.
 Shipping without many default Ubuntu applications, elementary OS delivers a lightweight experience as well.
-With its GNOME-based Pantheon desktop environment, elementary OS is deeply integrated with its applications like Plank, Epiphany, and Scratch.
+With its Pantheon desktop environment, that’s built using Vala, GTK+, and Granite libraries, elementary OS is deeply integrated with its applications like Plank, Epiphany, and Scratch.
 Overall, it can be used by experienced and beginners alike to carry out daily computing tasks.